spacetelescope/jwst/docs/jwst/data_products/msa_metadata.rst

 data model for the exposure being processed and passed along to all subsequent calibration steps.

-For a given exposure, only the rows of shutter table where the values of `MSAMETID` and `PATT_NUM` in the science exposure match the values of `msa_metdata_id` and `dither_point_index`, respectively, are loaded.
+For a given exposure, only the rows of the shutter table where the values of `MSAMETID` and `PATT_NUM` in the science exposure match the values of `msa_metdata_id` and `dither_point_index`, respectively, are loaded.